prashantdevani/hapi-pino/README.md

 **hapi-pino** decorates the Hapi request with:

-* `request.logger`, which is an instance of [pino][pino] bound to the current request, so you can trace all the logs of a given request.
+* `request.logger2`, which is an instance of [pino][pino] bound to the current request, so you can trace all the logs of a given request.
 See [pino][pino] doc for the way to actual log.

 <a name="hapievents"></a>
 ### Hapi Events